nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add-wed w/NAME & NAME v/VENUE d/DATE` / `aw w/NAME & NAME v/VENUE d/DATE`

 * If you are worried about adding duplicated weddings, fret not!
 KnottyPlanners will alert you when an identical wedding is added.
-* We will also alert you when you add a different wedding with the same name, you can add keywords into the wedding names in these situations to differentiate them. 😊(e.g. `John & Jane Local` and `John & Jane Overseas`).
+* We will also alert you when you add a different wedding with the same name, you can add keywords into the wedding names in these situations to differentiate them 😊(e.g. `John & Jane Local` and `John & Jane Overseas`).

 <box type="important" seamless>

 **IMPORTANT:**

-* Please take note that the order of the names matters. `John & Jane` is NOT same as `Jane & John` and will not be treated as a duplicate.
+* Please take note that the order of the names matters. `John & Jane` is NOT the same as `Jane & John` and will not be treated as a duplicate.

 </box>